EvotecIT/PSWinDocumentation/README.md

 - Windows Server
 - Windows Workstation

 I'm heavily open for feature requests and people willing to create data sets.
-By data sets.
+By data sets I mean data prepared to be included in report (usually HashTable, OrderedHashTable, Array or PSCustomobject).
+This module is smart enough that it can easily convert that data into Word Sections.

 ## Updates
 - 0.0.5 / 2018.07.30